 4. Consider your pet's breed

-Think about your dog's sleeping style (how much your dog moves, what positions he/she sleeps in), your dog's size and activity level, and your home decor – nobody wants an ugly tattered bed in a luxuriously looking living room.
+Think about your dog's sleeping style (how much your dog moves, what positions he/she sleeps in), your dog's size and activity level, and your home decor – nobody wants an ugly, tattered bed in a luxuriously looking living room.

-Sometimes, factors such as your dog's age, current health status, daytime behavior, and breed can also be considered.
 It all depends on how much research you are prepared to do, so if you wish, you can always put this all into a list and then start coming up with ideas for the best pet bed for your dog based on those criteria.

 Different Constructions of Dog Beds